thomhines/full_site_backup/README.md

 ### Commands

-- `backup` - Run backup for all configured sites (default if no command specified)
+- `backup [site]` - Run backup for all configured sites or a specific site
 - `restore <site> [commit]` - Restore a site from backup
 - `list-backups <site>` - List all available backups for a specific site
 - `list-sites` - List all configured sites